 If you have tested or replaced the float assembly and the water still is not filling up the inside of the dishwasher, chances are the float switch is not working.

-You can contact the Appliance Parts Store or you can get it from Amazon in order a replacement float switch.
+For a replacement float switch, you can contact the Appliance Parts Store or get it from Amazon for around $10-15.
+Click here.

-You will want to test the float switch before you spend the money on the switch.
+You will want to test the float switch before you buy a new one.

 Once you get the new switch and get it swapped out and get everything buttoned backup and turn the breaker back on in the electrical panel.